reclaimprotocol/attestor-core/docs/avs.md

 	- Set the `CHAIN_ID` to `0x539` for holesky
 4. Run `npm run register-avs-operator`
 	- Note: if your env is setup with a `.production` suffix, you'll need to run the above command with the `NODE_ENV=production` env flag.
+	- Also, if you're already registered -- this command will update your metadata on the AVS.
-4. If all goes well, you should be successfully registered on the AVS.
+5. If all goes well, you should be successfully registered on the AVS.
+6. Check your registration status by running `npm run check-avs-registration`.
+	- (this'll access the config from the environment variables)
+7. Whenever you run the Reclaim operator now (using `npm run start`), users will be able to discover your node & generate proofs.

 ## Working on the AVS